natosys/Battlefield-Casualty-Handling/README.md

 ---

+## Multi-Run Analysis

+1. If historical models of casualty generation remain accurate for LSCO, future deployable health system must be able to handle X number of casualties per day.

+2.

+---

 ## Further Development

-1. Add usage of transport resources for return journey
+1. Add usage of transport resources for return journey (dead-heading).

-2. Pulse strategic medical evacuation to simuate temporal availability of the resource
+2. Pulse strategic medical evacuation to simuate temporal availability of the resource.

-3.
+3. General model refinement through expert consultation.

 ---